PROFESSIONAL TRAINING COURSE #1

 1-D) Getting the extra $10 pay for a training session is a privilege not a right.
 It's an offer made by AGMC that can be withdrawn by AGMC if AGMC judges that a mover is not making good use of the training sessions.

-1-E) Each training session is supposed to address any one or more of three areas of study.
+1-E) Each paid training session is supposed to address any one or more of three areas of study.
 Area number one is a "game-play review" where we talk about what went most wrong on a job and how to best help those problems.
 Area number two is a covering of course material.
 And area number three is practicing, working on, and verifying that you can do certain physical techniques.

 1-F) This third area, of showing you can do certain physical demonstrations, is sometimes going to be done by AGMC having a cameraman (or woman) come to your job site to video certain aspects of the work going on.